Symptoms in Detail

 Other causes of libido loss during menopause

 Physical (sexual disfunction, pain-related issues), psychological (stress, fatigue, changes in self esteem and body image), and relationship issues (changes in partner’s health or availability, lack of communciation with partner) can also contribute to a loss of libido.
-Menopause signs such as depression, mood swings, weight gain and hot flushes can also make a woman less interested in sex.
+Menopause symptoms such as depression, mood swings, weight gain and hot flushes can also make a woman less interested in sex.